Feb 06, 2020

 - Rewarm the area if you will be exposed to the cold again.

-Spring is only a few weeks away.
+Spring will be here soon...I hope.
 Until then, stay warm and stay safe!
 As always, if you have concerns about your child’s health and well-being, talk to your pediatrician.